novak-99/ex/docs/source/Tutorials/InformationTheory.rst

    1.38629

-The KL divergence is defined as how different one probability distribution :math:`P` is different from another distribution :math:`Q`, and is implemented as such:
+The KL divergence is defined as how different one probability distribution :math:`P` is from another distribution :math:`Q`, and is implemented as such:

 .. code-block:: cpp